ksu-cs-textbooks/cis400/content/2-desktop-development/01-wpf/06-control-properties.md

 #### Gradient Brushes

 Gradient brushes gradually transition between colors.
-There are two kinds of graident brushes in WPF: with a [`LinearGradientBrush`](https://docs.microsoft.com/en-us/dotnet/api/system.windows.media.lineargradientbrush?view=netcore-3.1) the brush gradually changes along a line.
-WIth a [`RadialGradientBrush`](https://docs.microsoft.com/en-us/dotnet/api/system.windows.media.radialgradientbrush?view=netcore-3.1), the color changes radially from a center point.
+There are two kinds of gradient brushes in WPF: with a [`LinearGradientBrush`](https://docs.microsoft.com/en-us/dotnet/api/system.windows.media.lineargradientbrush?view=netcore-3.1) the brush gradually changes along a line.
+With a [`RadialGradientBrush`](https://docs.microsoft.com/en-us/dotnet/api/system.windows.media.radialgradientbrush?view=netcore-3.1), the color changes radially from a center point.

 In both cases, the gradient is defined in terms of `<GradientStops>` - a distance along the line (or from the center) where the expected color value is defined.
 In the spaces between gradient stops, the color value is interpolated between the two stops on either side of the point.
 The gradient stop needs both an `Offset` value (a double indicating the percentage of how far along the line or from the center this stop falls, between 0.0 and 1.0) and a `Color` value (which can be defined as with solid color brushes).